MediaMath/lambda-cron/README.md

 * Global: Custom values that will have effect to all environments created.
 * Default: Default values in case no custom values are specified (by environment or globally)

 Highest level of preference is *Environment*, followed by *Global* and finally *Default*.
 Each option in the settings can set the value from different levels.
 Higher level of preference overwrite lower levels.

-Settings are saved in a YAML file.
-Each environment is defined with a root key in the YAML, global settings are identified with the key *global*.
+Each environment is defined with a root key in the YAML, while global settings are identified with the key *global*.

 Options available:

 #### bucket

-Name of the bucket where lambda function code will be hosted and tasks stored.
+Name of the bucket where Lambda function code will be hosted and tasks stored.

 ```yaml
 bucket: 'my-custom-bucket-name'
 ```

-You can use the pattern **{environment}** in the string for the bucket, it will be replaced by the environment name.
+You can use the macro, **{environment}**, in the string for the bucket, and it will be replaced by the environment name.

-**Defualt**: lambda-cron-{environment}
+**Default**: lambda-cron-{environment}

-The bucket will have to folders:
+The bucket will have two folders:

 * code/
 * tasks/

 #### every (frequency)

-Frequency with which the lambda function that evaluate tasks will run.
+Frequency at which the Lambda function will execute to run tasks.
-It indicates the frequency by **minutes OR hours** with an integer number.
+It indicates the frequency in **minutes OR hours** with an integer number.
 It is specified with one of the following parameters:

 * minutes